renancaldas/aws-ec2-guide/README.md

         $ npm install nodemon -g
         $ sudo apt install git
     ```
+4. Store NPM path in user's profile file.
+This will keep the previous NPM changes.
+    ```
+        $ nano ~/.profile

+        // Add these lines at the end:
+        # set NPM path to user's home
+        npm config set prefix ~/npm
+        export PATH="$PATH:$HOME/npm/bin"

+        // Save it using: CTRL + o, ENTER
+        // And exit using: CTRL + x, ENTER
+    ```

-4. Store your Git user credentials.
+5. Store your Git user credentials.
 This will prevent the login prompt when using [Git](https://git-scm.com/) commands.
     ```
         $ nano ~/.netrc